jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+consider putting Year (and Maybe the City) in TH scope row

+math: computed.
+Grab an array by refs if necessary and tally those bitches.
+Can we have only a column recalcute as opposed to the whole table?
+Yes the watch could be scoped to a an array of only that column's cells

 the way to make a mask is via computed and watchers, set/get after considering it, i donT think i need a table plugin.
 If I can properly tag columns then doing math on them shouldnT take any special code really.
 It would just be a formula, and probably use the Computed method